WHY I FOUNDED EEF

 I was a mercenary.
 And I was a pawn.

-But the most agonizing part of each schoolday was the following frustrating dilemma: In the back of most of my rowdy classrooms were usually a couple quiet kids who really wanted to learn and were willing to make the effort.
+In the back of most of my rowdy classrooms were usually a couple quiet kids who really wanted to learn and were willing to make the effort.
 But I could really teach these gritty kids only if I could get them 1-to-1.
 Yet between my “classroom management” during school days, and my desperate next-day-prep late into evenings, I couldn’t consistently meet with them.

 And that’s what those gritty kids really needed for their learning: consistency.
 In struggling to keep my job, I was failing to help them.